 Lock and Dam 1 is located on the Minneapolis, Minnesota side of the Mississippi River.

 The St. Paul District awarded the initial construction contract in January 2015.
-Persistent high water (flow > 6k cubic feet per second) has prevented the contractor from accessing the area safely since the award.
+Persistent high water (flow greater than 6,000 cubic feet per second) has prevented the contractor from accessing the area.

-The contract was terminated in July 2019, and plans and specifications are being prepared for re-solicitation in spring 2020 in preparation for a summer 2020 construction contract award.
+The contract was terminated in July 2019.
+Plans and specifications are being prepared for re-solicitation when funding becomes available.

 Congress authorized the project as part of the River and Harbor Act approved July 3, 1930.